-(Japanese only)

-3. To foster inclusive workplace environment

-We are promoting a Work Style Innovation to create a workplace environment where diverse individuals can reach their full potential.
-In order to realize high levels of efficiency and productivity and maximize both our personal and organizational results, we introduced "annual paid leaves on an hourly basis", "mobile work", "individual-based staggered working hour scheme" and "Telework (work-from-home)".

-In May 2020, we completed its relocation to the new Head Office building.
+(Only available in Japanese) 3.
+To foster inclusive workplace environment We are promoting a Work Style Innovation to create a workplace environment where diverse individuals can reach their full potential.
+In order to realize high levels of efficiency and productivity and maximize both our personal and organizational results, we introduced "annual paid leaves on an hourly basis" from the year ended March 31, 2017, "individual-based staggered working hour scheme" from the year ended March 31, 2018 and "Telework (workfrom-home or mobile work)" from the year ended March 31, 2020.
+In May 2020, we completed our relocation to the new Head Office building.
 We defined our new Head Office building as a place where Mitsui's diverse individuals will create new value in an environment that combines intellectual efforts by numerous professionals from inside and, outside the company, to create the future of Mitsui & Co.
-We introduced "Group address system" and created "Communication space (Camp)".
+We introduced "Group address system" and created "Communication space (Camp)" for this purpose.
 We also have introduced Work Life Management policies that goes beyond minimum statutory requirements, such as childcare and family care.
-We also hold 'Diversity Café' session for employees to exchange information on how to manage their Work and Life.

-[Compliance with the United Nations Global Compact]

-In October 2004, Mitsui pledged its support for the United Nations Global Compact.
-The Company is promoting business activities based on good faith and a high standard of transparency by periodically reviewing its compliance with the principles of the Compact in order to identify and remedy any inadequacies.
+We also hold several efforts such as 'Diversity Café' sessions for employees to exchange information on how to manage their Work and Life.
+[Compliance with the United Nations Global Compact] In October 2004, Mitsui pledged its support for the United Nations Global Compact.
+The Company is promoting business activities based on good faith and a high standard of transparency by periodically reviewing its compliance with the principles of the Compact in order to identify and remedy any inadequacies. identity and remoty any matequacies.